Dosage Form: tablet

 - have taken a medicine called a Monoamine Oxidase Inhibitor (MAOI) in the last 14 days.
 Ask your healthcare provider or pharmacist for a list of these medicines if you are not sure.

-What should I tell my healthcare provider before taking Carbamazepine tablets?
+What should I tell my healthcare provider before taking Carbamazepine?

-Before you take Carbamazepine tablets, tell your healthcare provider if you:
+Before you take Carbamazepine, tell your healthcare provider if you:

 - have or have had suicidal thoughts or actions, depression, or mood problems

 - have or ever had heart problems

 - have or ever had allergic reactions to medicines

 - have or ever had increased pressure in your eye

 - use birth control.
 Carbamazepine may make your birth control less effective.
 Tell your healthcare provider if your menstrual bleeding changes while you take birth control and Carbamazepine.